ravhello/Scopone_RL/README.md

 - `tests/` — unit tests

 ## Reproducibility
 Use `--seed` in trainer/benchmark.
+If `--seed < 0`, a random non-negative seed is generated and printed.
 Checkpoints include run config.

+## Notes on MCTS defaults
+- Training uses IS-MCTS optionally.
+Defaults are now neutral: `prior_smooth_eps=0.0`, `root_dirichlet_eps=0.0`.
+Set them explicitly if you want smoothing or root noise.
+- Root temperature can be scheduled during rollout; pass `--mcts-root-temp` to override.

+## Devices and AMP
+- Environment runs on CPU by default; models use `SCOPONE_DEVICE` (auto-selects CUDA if available unless overridden).
+- GradScaler uses the unified AMP API when on CUDA; falls back gracefully otherwise.